-Welcome to the 2020-2021 School Year in Alamogordo!
-NMSBVI is busy creating plans for re-opening our schools in the wake of the COVID19 pandemic.
-We are working on a variety of possible scenarios and will have those available for you prior to the start of the school year.
-We will be updating our Continuous Learning Plan in the event the schools need to close again.
-We will be following the direction of the Governor's office, the New Mexico Department of Health, the New Mexico Public Education Department and the Center for Disease Control.
-Please know that we are preparing cleaning protocols and safety protocols according to those agencies' recommendations and we are purchasing all necessary products and protective equipment.
+Welcome to the 2021-2022 School Year in Alamogordo!
+NMSBVI is planning on opening with full in person learning for the 20-21 school year.
+Of course, we will be following the direction of the Governor's office, the New Mexico Department of Health, the New Mexico Public Education Department and the Center for Disease Control.
+Please know that we are continuing all cleaning protocols and safety protocols according to those agencies' recommendations and we are purchasing all necessary products and protective equipment.
 The health and safety of our students, their families and our staff is of the utmost importance to NMSBVI.